Skip to main content Go to home page

 For 2018–24, VRLT is an annual tax of 1% of the capital improved value (CIV) of taxable land.
 For example, if the taxable land has a CIV of $500,000, the tax is $5,000.

-From 1 January 2025, a progressive rate of VRLT will apply to non-exempt land with a vacant residential property across all of Victoria.
+The rate is changing from 1 January 2025 when a progressive rate of VRLT will apply to non-exempt land with a vacant residential property anywhere in Victoria.

 The rate of VRLT is based on the number of consecutive tax years the land has been liable for VRLT and is: